 3D Printing: Print Your Model!

 This is the sixth (and last) in a series of blog posts highlighting what Groundworks teaches patrons about 3D printing.
-This post highlights what patrons can expect when they schedule a 1-1 appointment to use Groundworks' 3D printer.
-Keep reading below or skip to another step using the links below:
+This post highlights what patrons can expect when they schedule a 1-1 appointment to use a Groundworks 3D printer.
+Keep reading below or skip to another step using the following links:

 Before using the 3D printer, patrons are required to schedule a 1-1 appointment to learn how to prepare 3D models for printing using PrusaSlicer and how to operate the 3D printer.